 To be exempt, you must have the right to exercise discretion and independent judgment in performing your duties.

-What Are My Rights as a Nonexempt Employee?
+What Are My Rights as a Nonexempt Employee in California?

 Your entitlements as a non-exempt employee can be classified into three general categories.